spaceml-org/georeader/README.md

     fill_value_default: 0
 ```

-In the `.values` attribute we have the plain numpy array that we can plot with `imshow`:
+In the `.values` attribute we have the plain numpy array that we can plot with `show`:

 ```python
 from rasterio.plot import  show